Folding exercise bikes are the perfect exercise bike for smaller spaces and can help you lose weight and stay active from the comfort of your home.

 These types of folding bikes often come with attachments to accommodate other workout equipment like dumbbells and resistance bands.
 We recommend multifunctional folding bikes if you want to work your entire body rather than just isolating your legs like most portable exercise bikes.

 2-in-1 folding exercise bikes are bikes that have more than one use case.
 So for example, some of them might double as a standing desk like the Stamina 2-in-1 Folding Bike.
-Or, sometimes folding bikes will be both recumbent and upright like the Body Rider 2-in-1 Folding Exercise Bike.
+Or, sometimes folding stationary bikes will be both recumbent and upright like the Body Rider 2-in-1 Folding Exercise Bike.

 7 Things to Consider Before Buying a Folding Exercise Bike